FatCharlie/DiscoBox/README.md

 |-\ell,p\rangle_B
 $$

-The state we actually generate departs from this by a fidelity term :
+We account for noise with a fidelity term :

 $$
 F = |\langle \Psi_{\text{ideal}} \mid \Psi_{\text{actual}} \rangle|^2
 $$

-The best demonstrated benchmark for this is around .85 fidelity.
+Hoping to get to ~70% eventually.

 #### photon A
 $$